 If you have a question about your child's educational progress, or something that concerns you, we want to hear about it.
 It is important that we work with each other on your child's behalf.
-The simple tips that follow are offered in a effort to make that partnership more effective for both us and your child.
+The simple tips that follow are offered in an effort to make that partnership more effective for both us and your child.

 - 1. Don't wait until a small concern becomes a big concern. - 2.
 Keep an open mind.
 Be willing to listen.
 Give the other person the benefit of the doubt.
 Remember that reports coming home from your child are not always accurate. - 3.
-Whatever your concern/question, first take it to the staff member most closely involved. - 4.
-If you do not resolve your concern by talking to the staff member or you are not sure how to resolve your concern, please talk to the principal.
+Concerns and/or questions should first be taken to the staff member most closely ----involved. - 4.
+If you do not resolve your concern by talking to the staff member or you are not sure how to resolve your concern, please talk to the principal. - 5.
+Keep the conversation between the adults.
+It puts the kids in a tough spot if they are put in a position where they are hearing negative comments about home or school.